dieudo/DATA698/README.md

-# This is my capstone for my MS in Data Science  /2016
 The project aims to study house index prices in the largest cities of the USA I built a web-app which could be found below